 Why do you feel that boss is behind you?
 Here is a story of my friend.
-"I just visited My-Space website, 10 minutes later I got a phone call from my boss, who was in another city, asking me why I am on that website rather than working.
-It’s like that my boss is behind me and watching.
-Too paranoiac!"
+“I just visited My-Space website, 10 minutes later I got a phone call from my boss, who was in another city, asking me why I am on that website rather than working.
+It’s like my boss is behind me and watching.
+Too paranoiac!”
 Are you afraid that your boss is behind you?

 Why do you feel that boss is behind you?

 My friend Katie is pouring out her experience this morning.
 Katie works in the sales department of a small company.
-She says, every day the first thing she does after starting the computer is update her My-Space or chat with friends instead of beginning to work.
+She says, every day the first thing she does after starting the computer is to update her My-Space or chat with friends instead of beginning to work.
 Not only her but also everyone else in the office does like this.
 Some guys even frequently visit sexually explicit sites and game sites.
 That’s a common thing in her company.

 Most employers who monitor their staff would apply software directly into the company computers, so employee monitoring software has become more widespread in the workplaces, varying from small companies to big IT leading enterprises.
 There is no shortage of such kind of software available for purchase.
 Employee monitoring software allows company administrators to monitor and supervise all their employee computers from a central location.
 Programs like EaseMon can record detailed activities of users, including emails, instant messages, keystrokes, print jobs, files transferred, websites visited, applications used and much more.
 Some employee monitoring software with remote spy features gives company administrators the authority to remotely monitor office computers from any place at any time.
 This must be what Katie’s boss utilizes.

 Now you understand why the boss is behind you.
 Is employee monitoring software really effective?
 The answer is positive.
 According to a survey, 70 percent of the companies which apply employee monitoring software have enhanced staff efficiency and production.
 What’s more, confidential data transfer cases decrease sharply.
 Surveillance is now a routine business practice among employers.